kumarrupesh2000/LearnHub/README.md

    * Response: A success message indicating that the course has been deleted.

-In summary, StudyNotion is a versatile and intuitive ed-tech platform that is designed to provide an immersive learning experience to students and a platform for instructors to showcase their expertise.
+In summary, LearnHub is a versatile and intuitive ed-tech platform that is designed to provide an immersive learning experience to students and a platform for instructors to showcase their expertise.
 In the following sections, we will delve into the technical details of the platform, which will provide a comprehensive understanding of the platform's